iMikie/DBC-QuickRefs/Heroku_Deployment.md

   ```
   git remote remove heroku
   ```
-  2. Add in the new git heroku url with your new name
+  2. Add in the new git heroku url with your new name, must be all lowercase.
   ```
   heroku git:remote –a [new heroku url name]
   ```